Suggested Thesis Topics

 Technology, Data, and AI

-How can the Department of War structure multi-year (e.g., 5-year) sustainment contracts with prime aerospace manufacturers to maximize performance-based incentives for aircraft readiness, while simultaneously mitigating the operational risks of vendor lock-in
+How can the Department of War structure multi-year (e.g., 5-year) sustainment contracts

 and a loss of organic depot control?